... and on a much more cheerful note! ...

 Visit a Show or Gundog Working Test / Field Trial

-See your local paper for show details, or ask your newsagent for “Dog World” or “Our Dogs” - for shows nationwide.
+See your local paper for details / ask your newsagent for “Dog World” for shows nationwide.

 Read the book